This is article #44 out of 50 in The Startup Marketing Playbook.

 Every region has local influencers (i.e. thought leaders).
 You can typically find them by reading blogs, looking at article contributors or just doing a search on Google.
-Consider sending these influencers a cold email, or better yet get a warm introduction, introducing your product and perhaps inviting them to participate in a joint webinar.
+Consider reaching out to these influencers, introducing your product and perhaps inviting them to participate in a joint webinar.
 This can quickly help your brand go from stranger to local neighbor.

 5. Understand the language